Rodolfo Piza Rocafort

-Rodolfo Piza Rocafort (San José (Costa Rica), 12 August 1958) is a Costa Rican politician and lawyer.
+Rodolfo Piza Rocafort (born 12 August 1958) is a Costa Rican politician and lawyer.
 He served as executive president of the Costa Rican Social Security Fund during the administration of Miguel Ángel Rodríguez (PUSC), and later served as justice of the Supreme Court of Justice.

 He was also one of the notables elected by the government of Laura Chinchilla to issue a report on state reform.
 Piza was a candidate for the Social Christian Unity Party from the Social-Christian Rebirth faction in the 2013 Social-Christian primary elections, being defeated by rival Rodolfo Hernández who, however, chose Piza as a vice presidential candidate after the convention had passed.